 - SLO 1: Students will be able to develop a research process

 - SLO 2: Students will be able to demonstrate effective research strategies

 - SLO 3: Students will be able to evaluate information

 - SLO 4: Students will be able to develop an argument supported by evidence

 - SLO 5: Students will be able to use information ethically

-Sophomore level course designed for students in the UNC Honors Program.
-This course is the second of four courses in the Independent Project sequence.
-The course focuses on skills in critical reading and writing and developing a literature review.
+Sophomore-level course designed for students in the UNC Honors Program.
+This course is the second of four courses in the Independent Project sequence, and focuses on skills in critical reading and writing and developing a literature review.
+The SLOs are:

 - SLO 1: Students will have the skills to formulate questions for original inquiry based on information gaps or on reexamination of exiting, possibly conflicting information